This tool was created in response to a special request we received. (Open poster-A mother’s role) Print and display where everyone is sure to see it.

 (Open Good job flower) Print and laminate.
 Print one petal for each child in your group.
 You may have children color their petal, add a picture of each child, or have children choose a sticker to decorate their petal.
 Throughout the day, use a dry-erase marker to write a nice gesture or a kind act on each child’s petal.
 Even the smallest positive actions will do!
 During the afternoon snack, read them for the group and applaud what a good job they did!

-ACTIVITIES WHICH TEACH SOCIAL ABILITIES
+ACTIVITIES THAT TEACH SOCIAL ABILITIES

 Mommy can you help me?